Laptops, phones and other tech products often feature in EOFY and clearance sales happening this time of year

 Once you’ve found a suitable phone, it’s important to consider if it’ll meet your requirements for battery life, camera quality and providing other functions, such as serving as a Wi-Fi hotspot for other devices.

-If you're setting up to work from home, you'll of course want all your gadgets working quickly and reliably with a fast wireless router for your Wi-Fi.
+If you’re setting up to work from home, you’ll of course want all your gadgets working quickly and reliably.

-Routers usually have a range of around 50 metres in line of sight, but obstructions like walls and furniture can shorten this.
+But even the best equipment has its limitations – for example, most routers have a range of around 50 metres in line of sight – obstructions like walls and furniture can shorten this.

 Buying a printer at EOFY?
 Beware of the cheapest models.